afrendeiro/afrendeiro.github.io/_posts/2015-04-03-chipseq_diffbind_analysis.md

 Detection of differential binding events in ChIP-seq data is still a tricky business.
 For a new collaboration, the whole project is going to depend on it, so I went out there and tried to collect existing tools, work with them and see their pros and cons.

-I was looking specifically for tools that work well without replicates or input controls since we already have some data lying around from a pilot in the beggining of the project, but they might be useful as well as the data comes along.
+I was looking specifically for tools that work well without replicates or input controls since we already have some data lying around from a pilot in the begging of the project, but they might be useful as well as the data comes along.

 In no particular order: